-Right off the bat, you should know there’s no antiperspirant on the market that is 100% natural.
+Right off the bat, you should know that there’s no natural deodorant and antiperspirant on the market that is 100% natural.

 To be recognized by the FDA as an effective topical product for reducing sweat production, cosmetic brands must use an Aluminum-based active ingredient.

 Quite simply, that’s what makes an antiperspirant an antiperspirant.

 How Real Antiperspirants Work